 For a job well done for deserving employees.

 Employee appreciation should never be downplayed and birthdays aren’t the only time you should be mailing your employees thoughtful cards.
 If someone has done an exceptional job — make sure they know that you appreciate their hard work.
-Happy employees means happy business.
+Happy employees create happy businesses.

 Your hard work, dedication and enthusiasm has been a remarkable gift to everyone on the team.
 I appreciate all that you do and want you to know your efforts are seen and acknowledged.